 SOLUTION: If you have purchased the wrong type of fuel and placed it in your zero-turn fuel tank, drain and flush the fuel tank.
 A manual siphon pump works well to drain the tank.

-3. Bad Spark Plug or Loose Connection on a Toro Zero Turn
+3. Bad Spark Plug or Loose Connection

 A dirty or bad spark plug can cause an intermittent spark.
 This can cause starting and running issues.